tezos-commons/baseDAO/docs/specification.md

   -- For example, if Alice freezes 100 tokens to vote and this lambda divides the value by 2, -- only 50 tokens will be unfrozen and other 50 tokens will be burnt.
   , decisionLambda :: Lambda
-      (Proposal proposalMetadata, Storage contractMetadata proposalMetadata)
+      (Proposal proposalMetadata, Storage contractExtra proposalMetadata)
-      (List Operation, contractMetadata)
+      (List Operation, contractExtra)
   -- ^ The decision lambda is executed based on a successful proposal.
-  -- It has access to the proposal, can modify `contractMetadata` and perform aribtrary -- operations.
+  -- It has access to the proposal, can modify `contractExtra` and perform aribtrary -- operations.
-  -- In case if some data needs to be gathered from the accepted proposal, we suggest -- adding a `BigMap ProposalKey data` to `contractMetadata` and put the data there.
+  -- In case if some data needs to be gathered from the accepted proposal, we suggest -- adding a `BigMap ProposalKey data` to `contractExtra` and put the data there.
   , maxProposals :: Natural
   -- ^ Determine the maximum number of ongoing proposals that are allowed in the contract.
   , maxVotes :: Natural